-Assignment for September 23 - Interpreting the context of a congregation
+Assignment for September 26

+Interpreting the context of a congregation

-- 1. Read Carroll, God's Potters, Chapter 2, "The Social and Cultural Context in Which Clergy Work," pp. 31-56. - 2.
-Read Studying Congregations, Introduction and Chapter 2, pp. 7-21 and 40-77. - 3.
-Conduct a Space Tour/windshield / walking / bicycling tour (p.
-47ff) by taking a walk/drive/ride through the neighborhood of your church.
-In your journal please reflect on: - What you saw don't worry about what it means. - What questions did it raise? - Where is God in this neighborhood? - Bring an artifact from the neighborhood to class next time (something that interprets your neighborhood).
+1. Read Carroll, God's Potters, Chapter 2, "The Social and Cultural Context in Which Clergy Work," pp. 31-56.

+2. Read Studying Congregations, Introduction and Chapter 2, pp. 7-21 and 40-77.

+3. Conduct a Space Tour/windshield tour (p.
+47ff) by taking a walk/drive through the neighborhood of your church.
+In your notebook reflect on:

+- What you saw don't worry about what it means. - What questions did it raise? - Where is God in this neighborhood? - Bring an artifact from the neighborhood to class next time (something that interprets your neighborhood).

-- 4. Research the demographics of your church's neighborhood.
-Information on how to find this material is found in Ammerman, pp. 213-216, but the best resource is the online website of the Association of Religion Data Archives (www.thearda.com). - a.
-Click on the Congregational Resource Center link, download the Community Profile Builder Guide, and use the tools to build your Field Education placement church community profile.
-Reflect on this research in your journal.
+Find out the demographics of your church's neighborhood.
+Information on how to find this material is found in Ammerman, pp. 213-216, but the best resource is the online website of the Association of Religion Data Archives (www.thearda.com).
+Click on the congregational resources link and you will find enormously helpful ways to build a community profile.

-September 23: Interpreting the Context of the Congregation: Meet as a Small Group Small Groups - In small group, students will share and discuss their findings from windshield survey and demographic research.
+September 26: Interpreting the Context of the Congregation: Meet as a Small Group

+In small group, students will discuss findings from windshield survey

-What difference does your context make to the life of your church?
-How well is the church attuned to its context?
-How has the context shaped the mission and ministry of your church?
-To what extent does your congregation reflect its neighborhood?
+What difference does your context make to the life of your church and your ministry?How well is the church attuned to the context?How has the context shaped the church?Does your congregation reflect its neighborhood?